PumaZilla/IntelligeNCCe/README.md

 `IntelligeNCCe` is a monitoring software developed during the **Next Generation Talent Programme** (at [NCC Group](https://www.nccgroup.com/)).

-This program is designed to track assets and identify security vulnerabilities and leaks.
+This program was designed to track assets and identify security vulnerabilities and leaks.
 By analyzing data from potential security breaches, `IntelligeNCCe` can provide intelligence on potential security threats in order to anticipate them and protect the assets.

 ## 🐑 Clone me!